klefstad-teaching/ICS-45C-HW0/README.md

 1. Create a `src` folder in your root directory
 2. Move your `main.cpp` file into the newly created `src` folder
-3. Use this command to tell git to add all the files:
+3. First we must stage all the files (. means add all files)
    ```bash
    git add .
    ```